Donation Acceptance & Due Diligence

 Donations are essential to our mission and support our work helping Somerset communities to thrive.
-In line with our regulatory responsibilities as a Registered Charity, it’s essential for Somerset Community Foundation’s staff team and trustees to manage any risk associated with donations and setting up new funds.
+In line with our regulatory responsibilities as a registered charity, it’s essential for Somerset Community Foundation’s staff team and trustees to manage any risk associated with donations and setting up new funds.

 This means carrying out research or checks on individuals and organisations that give money to our charity.